joemoose/psiops/docs/combat.md

 - **Falling prone** requires no *action* and can be done freely on the character’s turn.
 Getting up from a prone position takes one *action*.

 - **Attacks of Opportunity**: If a combatant who's engaged in *close range* attempts to retreat from combat, their opponent can make a free melee attack if they have a melee weapon at the ready.
-To safely disengage from *close range*, a combatant must spend one *action* to disengage, and then they must make a +REFLEXIVE roll to retreat without risk.
+To safely disengage from *close range*, a combatant must spend one *action* to disengage, and then they must make a +REFLEXES roll to retreat without risk.

 - **Attacking**: Make an *action roll* with the following modifiers based on the range to target and other modifiers.